-- A drainage channel detail, typically concealed within the floor construction. - A means of water discharge, which in a basement fully below ground requires a sump pump system, or in a sloping site may be via gravity. - Vapour barrier drainage membranes included above or internal of the drainage system, which isolate the internal environment from the damp substrates behind.
+- A drainage channel detail recessed into the floor construction. - A means of water discharge, which in a basement fully below ground requires a sump pump system or in a sloping site may be via gravity. - Vapour barrier drainage membranes included above or internal of the drainage system which isolate the internal environment from the damp substrates behind.

-While fully below ground basement water proofing drainage could alternatively be linked into deeper fixed drains to drain out via gravity, the risks associated with the surcharge of external drains are high, so that practice is excluded from Warranty cover.
+Whilst the drainage channel is intended only to deal with minor seepage water and could alternatively be linked into deeper fixed drains to drain out via gravity, the risks associated with the surcharge of external drains are high and this practice is excluded from Warranty cover.

-Drained protection systems are reliant on their ability to remove water, and so the mechanism by which water is removed requires careful consideration.
-The extent of penetration also has a bearing on the capacity required, with the degree of penetration being influenced by the permeability of the structure and the ground water conditions externally.
+Drained protection systems are reliant on their ability to remove seepage water and so the mechanism by which water is removed requires careful consideration.
+The extent of seepage water penetration also has a bearing on the capacity required, with the degree of penetration being influenced by the permeability of the structure and the ground water conditions externally.

-Notwithstanding the above, the capacity of such systems to remove water must be adequate to deal with a worst-case scenario, and should be engineered with this in mind to provide a suitably low-risk system.
+Notwithstanding the above, the capacity of such systems to remove water must be adequate to deal with a worst-case scenario and should be engineered with this in mind to provide a suitably low-risk system.

-Sump pump systems must include mechanical redundancy (dual mains powered pumps) to protect against pump failure, and also sufficient battery back-up protection to protect in the event of a power cut.

-Each pump within a given system should have independent direct spur RCD/power supply, so that in the event of an issue with a pump the others will still have power.
-Direct spur is advised to prevent accidental turning off by homeowners.

-Drainage systems typically discharge into surface water gullies at external ground floor level, and an overflow detail must be formed at the point of discharge to allow water to spill out externally in the event of drains blocking or surcharging.

-Systems can drain by gravity to low ground externally, i.e. where properties are part retaining and constructed into sloping sites.
-As with pumped systems, if connecting to mains drains, an overflow detail must be employed to allow water to spill externally in the event of an issue.

-Internal drained protection systems must include drainage channels local to the external wall floor junctions, which facilitates maintenance and allows systems to function and protect in the long term.
-Where larger footprints are involved, cross floor channels must be included, ideally local to construction joints where the structure is more vulnerable to ground water penetration.
+- Sump pump systems must include mechanical redundancy (dual mains powered pumps) to protect against pump failure and also sufficient battery back-up protection to protect in the event of a power cut. - Each pump within a given system should have independent direct spur RCD/power supply so that in the event of an issue with a pump the others will still have power.
+Direct spur is advised to prevent accidental turning off by homeowners. - Drainage systems typically discharge into surface water gullies at external ground floor level, and an overflow detail must be formed at the point of discharge to allow water to spill out externally in the event of drains blocking or surcharging. - Systems can drain by gravity to low ground externally i.e. where properties are part retaining and constructed into sloping sites.
+As with pumped systems, if connecting to mains drains an overflow detail must be employed to allow water to spill externally in the event of an issue. - Internal drained protection systems must include drainage channels local to the external wall floor junctions which facilitates maintenance and allows systems to function and protect in the long term.
+Where larger footprints are involved cross floor channels must be included, ideally local to construction joints where the structure is more vulnerable to ground water penetration.

+Figure 4: Type C, drained protection

+6.1.9.3.3 Maintenance

 Systems must be maintained annually as a minimum.
-The detail of this requirement must be included in the documentation provided to the homeowner.
+The detail of this requirement must be included in the documentation provided to the homeowner who will then be responsible for ongoing operation and maintenance of the system, the ongoing maintenance should include: